 On November 30, 2012, the Company entered into an agreement with X-Star Mining (Luxembourg) Limited ("X-Star") and Northern Star Minerals Ltd. ("Northern Star"), to transfer the Company's 85.25% interest in the Astray-X project acquired under the Altius Agreement and the project's associated obligations to Northern Star, in exchange for equity interest, preference shares and X-Star's funding commitment to the project.
-Details of the transfer and the subsequent restructurings about the investment are outlined in Note 9.
+Further details on the transfer and subsequent restructuring with respect to this investment are outlined in Note 9.

-On August 1, 2014, the Company entered into an agreement with Altuis to amend the provisions of the Altius Agreement extending the term of when the exploration expenditure commitment must be fulfilled.
-The amendment replaced the Company's previous commitment to spend exploration expenditures of \$7 million per project cumulatively over a 5-year period, with a commitment to incur a minimum annual exploration expenditure of \$0.5 million for each of the three projects: (1) Grenville, (2) Menihek, and (3) Schefferville.
-The amended annual commitment of \$0.5 million for each of the three project swill continue until the cumulative exploration expenditure of \$7 million per project is fulfilled, totaling \$21 million for all three projects.
+On August 1, 2014, the Company entered into an agreement with Altius to amend the provisions of the Altius Agreement extending the term of when the exploration expenditure commitment must be fulfilled.
+The amendment replaced the Company's previous commitment to spend exploration expenditures of \$7 million per project cumulatively over a 5-year period, with a commitment to incur a minimum annual exploration expenditure of \$0.5 million for each of the three projects: (1) Grenville, (2) Menihek, and (3) Schefferville West.
+The amended annual commitment of \$0.5 million for each of the three projects will continue until the cumulative exploration expenditure of \$7 million per project is fulfilled, totaling \$21 million for all three projects.
 Yearly expenditures on one project may be allocated to another project to satisfy the total yearly minimum commitment of \$1.5 million for all three projects.

 Management performs regular reviews of the geological potential of its exploration properties on an ongoing basis.
-Based on the current review of the geological potential of its exploration properties, the Company decided not to incur any further exploration expenditures on certain less prospective areas.
-This resulted in an impairment charge of \$5,471,839 and an agreement between the Company and Altius on September 22, 2014 to amend the provisions of the Altius Agreement eliminating the \$7 million cumulative funding obligation for the Menihek project.
+Based on the review of the geological potential of its exploration properties, the Company decided not to incur any further exploration expenditures on certain less prospective areas.
+This resulted in an impairment charge of \$5,471,839.
+On September 22, 2014, an agreement was reached between the Company and Altius to amend the provisions of the Altius Agreement eliminating the \$7 million cumulative funding obligation for the Menihek project.

-As at September 30, 2014, the Company has incurred a cumulative exploration expenditure of \$5.2 million out of the total funding obligation of \$14 million on the Schefferville project and the Grenville project, resulting in an outstanding commitment of \$8.8 million.
+As at December 31, 2014, the Company has incurred a cumulative exploration expenditure of \$5.8 million out of the total funding obligation of \$14 million on the Schefferville West and the Grenville projects, resulting in an outstanding commitment of \$8.2 million.